Distance vs Driving vs Flight Time comparison

 Frequently Asked Questions

-How is flight time calculated?
+Why is flight time shorter than driving?

 Why does the same flight take different times in each direction?

 Jet streams — high-altitude winds that blow from west to east — speed up eastbound flights and slow down westbound flights.
 For example, New York to London takes about 6.5 hours (with the jet stream), while London to New York takes 7.5 hours (against the jet stream).
 The distance is the same, but wind direction changes the time.
+This is why you should always check flight times for your specific direction of travel.

 Should I use distance or time when planning a road trip?